jmtrotz/WhatTimeIsIt/README.md

 2. For Windows users, `cd` into `\whatTmeIsIt` and execute the following command:
 ```
-gradlew assembleRelease
+gradlew assemble
 ```

 Finished Product
 ----------------
-After it has finished compiling, the APK file will be located in `~/whatimeIsIt/app/build/outputs/apk/release`
+After it has finished compiling, the APK file will be located in `~/whatimeIsIt/app/build/outputs/apk/`.
+You have the option to choose between a debug version of the application, or an unsigned release version of the application.